Refugees and Asylum Seekers

 ARQ Centrum’45 treats people on the basis of care programmes.
 Among other things, these programmes define extensively the general features of a specific target group, the (possible) nature of the psychological complaints and the ways in which treatment goals can be achieved.
 With every target group you will find a concise version of the care programme.
 More information is to be found in the brochure Refugees and in the brochure Trauma-oriented day-treatment for refugees.

-There are several treatment programmes for the posttraumatic complaints: BEP-TG, BEPP, EMDR and NET, and also for families as a whole.
+There are several treatment programmes for the posttraumatic complaints: BEP-TG, BEPP, EMDR and NET, Traumatic Grief, and also for families as a whole.

 "My wife feels guilty about the death of our four-year-old son and about the problems our eldest son has had since that time.
 She believes she can never be a good mother again.
 For myself, I also think I’m to blame for the problems of our family.
 Because of my political activities and our flight my family was in danger.
 I was fighting for peace in my country, but I couldn’t as yet explain to my eldest son why I was doing it.